LeadSeason/Zabbix-Agent-Install/README.md

 ```
 # ./zabbix-agent-install.sh --help
 Usage: ./zabbix-agent-install.sh
-    --server <zabbix_server>    Server IP, seporated with ", " for multi ip.
+    --server <zabbix_server>    Server IP, separated with ", " for multi ip.
 Defaults to 10.10.10.10
     --port <zabbix_port>        Zabbix-agent listening port.
 Defaults to 10050
     --psk-enabled <0|1>         Enable psk, outputs psk settings at the end of the script.
 Defaults to 1.
+    --agent-version <1|2>       Install zabbix-agent or zabbix-agent2.
+Defaults to zabbix-agent.
     --help			            Show this help message.
 ```
 Run it with arguments.
 ```